When water has nowhere to go, and just sits and stares back at you, they risk causing plenty of hazards and can ruin many things.

 Trench Floor Drain

-If you have ever seen a gutter running down the length of a floor from the end of a fence to the beginning, that, basically is a glimpse of how a trench floor drain looks like.
+If you have ever seen a gutter running down the length of a floor from the end of a fence to the beginning, that basically is a glimpse of what a trench floor drain looks like.
 Only one difference: there are grates covering the mouth of a trench drain.

-The trench floor drains installed in garage are narrower, shallow and usually come with an elongated metal grate that stretches through the entire length of the floor drain.
+The trench floor drains installed in a garage are narrower and shallow, and usually come with an elongated metal grate that stretches through the entire length of the floor drain.

 Trench drains are made up of different building materials depending on what you want.
-There’s ceramics, galvanized steel, cast iron grates, polymer etc.
+There are ceramics, galvanized steel, cast iron grates, polymer, etc.

-They are a little expensive on the financial side but they are worth every bang for the bucks.
-Their ability to control high water pressures makes them an ideal breaker.
+They are a little expensive, but they are a bang for the buck.
+Their ability to control high water pressures makes them ideal breakers.

 Benefits of Installing Trench Floor Drains

-- They can handle high volume of water
+- They can handle a high volume of water.

-- They work so well in harsh temperate weathers, like snow storms.
+- They work so well in harsh temperate weather conditions, like snowstorms.